Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | kobe-kwave.jp |

-A landmark live space in Kobe Harborland, utilizing brick warehouses over 120 years old.
-The unique atmosphere surrounded by brick walls is incomparable to any other live house.
-Because it's used not just for live shows but also for exhibitions and parties, you meet creators outside of music circles.
-As mentioned in Recommended Live House Feature, a venue's atmosphere directly affects a band's motivation.
+A landmark live space in Kobe Harborland, utilizing over 120-year-old brick warehouses.
+The unique atmosphere surrounded by brick walls is like no other live house.
+Used not just for live performances but also for exhibitions and parties, it's a place to meet creators beyond just music.
+As introduced in Featured Live Houses Special, venue atmosphere directly affects band motivation.

 | Item | Details |